excile2127/DarknessFalls/README.md

 #### Hitboxes, Hurtboxes, and On-Hurt Torchlight Loss

 In order for combat to occur, the player and enemies must have hitboxes and hurtboxes, which I made custom classes for myself.
-In this GIF, the player walks over a floating enemy hitbox a few times, demonstrating that they lose some torchlight become immune to further attacks for a short period of time.
+In this GIF, the player walks over a floating enemy hitbox a few times, demonstrating that they lose some torchlight and become immune to further attacks for a short period of time.

 ![Hitboxes, Hurtboxes, and Active Torchlight Loss](READMEGIFs/hitboxesHurtboxesAndOn-HurtTorchlighLoss.gif)